The Place What's Included Daily Life Pricing Show Interest

 Weekends are lighter: no formal learning circles.
 Most Saturdays include an optional group excursion (Sumapaz Paramo, hot springs, local markets).
 Sundays are free days - some families explore Bogota, others rest at the house.
 It's your time.

-Tell us about your family.
+Tell us about your family and which cohort you'd like to join.
 The application takes about 10 minutes.
-We'll be in touch within a week.
+We'll be in touch.